Jaknil/Dancing_lights/README.md

 ![horiz_light_jakob_bitraf](img/horiz_light_jakob_bitraf.jpg)

 ## Status and todos
-*Under testing and refinement*

 [Current code](code/FirstLight_dual_sensor/FirstLight_dual_sensor.ino)

-The last 60 LEDs are currently not working since I accidentally pulled off a solder-pad.
+120 of 300 LEDs are currently not working since I accidentally pulled off a solder-pad.
 Will probably have to empty it of glass to fix.
+The problem is in the top.

 To filter away noise the arduino ground has to be connected to ground via a capacitor (type Y).
 I currently solve this by using an extra power brick for a Thinkpad laptop that happens to have one built in.